+(3) Reply from the previous accountant regarding paragraph 10(6)(1) and (2)(3) of the Standard: N/A.

-- (1)Former CPA: N/A - (2)Successive CPA: N/A - (3)The written response of the former CPA to article 10-6-1 and article 10-6-2-3 of the standards: N/A - 7.
-Information regarding the Chairman, General Manager, and Financial or Accounting Manager of the company who has worked with the CPA firm which conducts the Audit of the Company or an affiliate of said firm in the recent year: N/A
+7. Information regarding the Chairman, General Manager, and Financial or Accounting Manager of the company who has worked with the CPA firm which conducts the Audit of the Company or an affiliate of said firm in the recent year: N/A